GokulaKannanE/Python_Deep_learning_Bootcamp/README.md

-# SHAPEAI PYTHON AND COMPUTER VISION BOOTCAMP
+# SHAPEAI PYTHON AND DEEP LEARNING BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr. PARAG MITTAL (Data Analyst Intern at Microsoft).
 I got to